 We deliver an emotional resilience programme at Pilgrims school.
 We believe that in teaching children the emotional literacy of how to understand and communicate their feelings, they will be less likely to use their behaviour to communicate.
-Children are encouraged to express their feelings throughout the day using a 'Feeling Flower'.
+Children are encouraged to express their feelings throughout the day using a 'Feelings Flower'.
 This enables staff to clearly identify any children who may need extra support.
-Learning how to self-regulate through breathing techniques and be calm, 'calm time', is also an important part of the programme.
+Learning how to self-regulate through breathing techniques and being calm, 'calm time', is also an important part of the programme.
+Alongside this, we offer 'TALK TIME'.
+This is an initiative which allows children from Reception to Year Two the time and space to be heard and speak to a member of the Wellbeing Team about anything they may wish to talk about.
+Children can drop in at any time during the allocated sessions or be signposted by an adult / parent.